JoinWebZero/hackathons/ethdenver-2025/README.md

 * $500 USD - Cere Network 1st Prize
 * $300 USD - Cere Network 2nd Prize
 * $200 USD - Cere Network 3rd Prize

-## 📌 Rules <a id="rules"></a>

-- ⏰ Submission closes at 10:00 AM MST on Saturday, March 1st, 2025
-- Submit using the same email address
-- Your code, your work

-## 🚀 Resources <a id="resources"></a>

-* [Click here](https://github.com/JoinWebZero/hackathons/tree/main/hacker-resources) to view the Polkadot hacker resources.